oppahansi/OOTP/README.md

 Execute start.bat on Windows / ./start.sh in Terminal on Mac

 ## How To
+* Download the latest build from releases.
+[Here](https://github.com/oppahansi/OOTP/releases)
-Get a YouTube video Link like: https://www.youtube.com/watch?v=hH8QeXYjbF8 Take its ID(the part after "v="): hH8QeXYjbF8
+* Get a YouTube video Link like: https://www.youtube.com/watch?v=hH8QeXYjbF8  Take its ID(the part after "v="): hH8QeXYjbF8

-Paste it into the text field.
+* Paste it into the text field.

 ## Screenshots
 Always on top